Calypso music: History of calypso

-Calypso music has its roots in Trinidad in the 17th century from the West African Kaiso and canboulay music brought by enslaved Africans brought to the Caribbean islands to work on sugar plantations.
+Calypso music has its roots in Trinidad in the 17th century from the West African Kaiso and Canboulay familiar to the enslaved Africans brought to the Caribbean islands to work on sugar plantations.
 The Africans brought to toil on sugar plantations were stripped of all connections to their homeland and family and their communication opportunities were limited.
 They used calypso to mock the slave masters and to communicate with each other.
 Many early calypsos were sung in French Creole by an individual called a griot.
 As calypso developed, the role of the griot became known as a chantuelle and eventually, calypsonian.

 Modern calypso, however, began in the 19th century as a fusion of disparate elements ranging from the masquerade song lavway, French Creole belair and the calinda stick-fighting chantwell.
 Also early in its recording years were influences from Venezuelan paseos.
 Calypso's early rise was closely connected with the adoption of Carnival by Trinidadian slaves, including canboulay drumming and the music masquerade processions.
 The French brought Carnival to Trinidad, and calypso competitions at Carnival grew in popularity, especially after the abolition of slavery in 1834.